luchob/oauth2-passwordgrant-example/README.md

 ## Starting and using the authorization server

-Navigate to the project root, e.g. `springboot-oauth2-example` and execute `gradlew :auth:bootRun`.
+Navigate to the project root, e.g. `oauth2-passwordgrant-example` and execute `gradlew :auth:bootRun`.
 The auth server should be up and running at [http://localhost:8080](http://localhost:8080) by default.
 A REST client like Postman can be used for testing.
 The server is shipped with two demo users:

 * user `user1` with password `password1`, the user account is not locked;
 * user `user2` with password `password2`, the user account is locked;
+* a trusted client with id `foo` which can access grant access to user data;

 The endpoint for retrieving access tokens via POST request is [http://localhost:8080/oauth/token](http://localhost:8080/oauth/token).